 Warranty Rights and their Prerequisites

 The remedies of the buyer set out above are listed in Art.
 45 CISG.
-In the following, we will go into more detail on the rights to which the buyer is entitled in the event of non-performance or defective performance and explain the prerequisites in this respect.
+In the following, we will go into more detail on the rights the buyer is entitled to in the event of non-performance or defective performance, and explain the prerequisites in this respect.

-Article 38, 39 and 43 of the CISG regulate the buyer’s duty to examine the goods and notify the seller of any lack of conformity within a reasonable time.
+Articles 38, 39, and 43 of the CISG regulate the buyer’s duty to examine the goods and notify the seller of any lack of conformity within a reasonable time.
 Otherwise, the buyer could lose the right to invoke the defect in the goods and assert corresponding claims.

 Subsequent Performance

 According to Art.
 46 CISG, the buyer can demand that the seller fulfil his obligations.
-If the seller has not delivered the contractually owed goods or has not delivered them following the contract, the buyer can assert his right to subsequent performance.
+If the seller has not delivered the contractually owed goods or has not delivered them in accordance with the contract, the buyer can assert his right to subsequent performance.
 In this case, the seller is required to fulfil his contractual obligations.
-This takes place in the form of the delivery of goods in conformity with the contract.
+This takes the form of the delivery of goods in accordance with the contract.
 If the buyer has already obtained the item, the seller must replace the defective item if necessary (replacement delivery) or put it in a proper condition by, e.g., repair (rectification).

 In principle, however, the claim to replacement delivery exists only under the following conditions: